WASHINGTON (Reuters) - For the first time, video footage of U.S. Supreme Court proceedings has been recorded and posted online.

-The video shows a protester who disrupted an oral argument on Wednesday.
+The video shows a protester, later identified by the court as Noah Kai Newkirk, 33, of Los Angeles, California, who disrupted an oral argument on Wednesday.

 Video cameras, along with any other electronic devices, are not allowed in the courtroom.
 Still cameras are also not allowed.
 Spectators are screened by police officers before they are allowed entry to the courtroom.

 Although there has never been video recorded before, there are incidents of people taking still photographs.
 There were two such incidents in the 1930s, according to a 2012 article in Slate, an online magazine.